 Another advantage of switching to the annual billing lifecycle is that it makes it easy to forecast and predict revenue, thus, in the long run, helps you out in the decision-making process.

-At times users forget about their subscriptions so failing to take care of the annual renewal is a possible scenario.
-To prevent getting a nasty chargeback surprise, reach out to customers via phone, email or survey before the renewal deadline would be helpful.
+At times users forget about their subscriptions, so failing to take care of the annual renewal is a possible scenario.
+To prevent getting a nasty chargeback surprise, reach out to customers via phone, email or survey before the renewal deadline.

 10. Expansion Revenue – Upsell and Cross-Sell